whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

 [solutions/part2/gff_to_sqlite.py](solutions/part2/gff_to_sqlite.py) - feel free to run that instead, if needed.)

 This sqlite file is now in a good shape to start really exploring genes.
-First let's check out the `biotypes`:
+First let's look at what `biotypes` there are.

+### What types of protein-coding gene are there?

 ```
 sqlite> .mode column